3 Days in London: The Ultimate London Itinerary for First-Timers

 Other safe, centrally located neighborhoods with lots to see and do include the West End, Bloomsbury, and Victoria.
 Some favorites in great areas of London are:

 - Princes Square: Stay in an iconic London townhouse at this hotel in Westminster.
-From here you are walking distance to many famous attractions such as Big Ben and the home of the British Royal family, Buckingham Palace.
+From here you are within walking distance of many famous attractions such as Big Ben and the home of the British Royal family, Buckingham Palace.

 - The Harrington: Head over to South Kensington and Chelsea and stay in these self-contained studios for your 3 days in London.
-From here you are a short walk to the Natural History Museum, Kensington Gardens, and the science museum.
+From here, it’s a short walk to the Natural History Museum, Kensington Gardens, and more.

 - ME by Melia: For a hotel in the heart of central London this hotel in Covent Garden is a fabulous choice.
 There is an incredible rooftop terrace and sky garden with views over the River Thames and the iconic London skyline.